 Pricing- All scout programs are $5 per boy except for the Geocaching badge and archaeology badges.
 Geocaching and archaeology is $10 per boy.
-Call (847) 459-2318 or email email@example.com to schedule your troop.
+Call (847) 459-2318 or email firstname.lastname@example.org to schedule your troop.
+Programs are scheduled on demand for entire troops.

-*NEW* Stories in Shapes- Get creative!
+Stories in Shapes- Get creative!
 Scouts learn about all about art as they look at paintings.
 Then they get to experiment with mixing primary colors and create a shape collage.
 Please note: This program is only offered in December.

-*NEW* Backyard Jungle- Scouts discover the wonders of nature in their own backyard as they go on a 1-foot hike, learn about bird, and make a birdhouse.
+Backyard Jungle- Scouts discover the wonders of nature in their own backyard as they go on a 1-foot hike, learn about bird, and make a birdhouse.
 Please note: this program is only offered September, October, April, May and June and is weather dependent.

-*NEW* Tiger Tales- Scouts have fun learning about history in this program.
+Tiger Tales- Scouts have fun learning about history in this program.
 They hear a history story, make an art project and play a game.

 Maps- Scouts will investigate the world in this program.
 They will draw a local map, learn about regional land forms, locate destinations using longitude and latitude, and identify relevant information on a globe.